Showa Station (Antarctica): 1957 Expedition

 The station was founded by the inaugural Japanese Antarctic Research Expedition in 1957.
-This expedition was airlifted out after a storm which made deploying the second team impossible in February 1958.
-In January 1959, the third team returned to the station and found that, of 15 sled dogs that had been left by the previous team, two, Taro and Jiro, had survived.
+This expedition was airlifted out after a storm, by a nearby American ship that had a helicopter.
+However there was no space for the dogs to get on.
+The storm made deploying the second team impossible in February 1958.
+In January 1959, the third team returned to the station and found that, of the 15 sled dogs that had been left by the first team at the base, two, Taro and Jiro, had survived.